tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 “I’m grabbing my last canister—I’ll see you In a few moments.”
 His huffing dominated my speaker for a moment.
 I stood up and held up my canister with my tiny plant and turned around to wave for Cruz.
 That was my mistake.

 His head bobbed over the ferns and shrubs like a disembodied apparition.
 I waved my hand high so he could more easily locate me.
-As I did that I noticed the water splash in my rearview cam.
+As I did that I noticed the water ripple in my rearview cam.

 It’s stupid, really, that we thought being in a swamp was a smart idea.
 What I saw in that grainy footage will haunt me to this day—even though I never saw it with my own eyes.

-Over 15 feet of a rough, scaly spine rose up to the surface of the water.
-The splash was made by the tail, and I took a moment to process it.
-Was it that long?
+Over 20 feet of a rough, scaly spine rose up to the surface of the water—as silent as a library whisper.
+The ripple was made by the tail, and I took a moment to process as the whole length from snout to tail end filled my rear vision.
 My body reacted before my mind could.

-It was like an electric shock that launched me over a yard forward—just as the water erupted and a 40-foot-long alligator sprung from the water.
-I couldn’t even scream as the giant mouth—God, as long as my body—snapped shut right where I had been a moment before.
-Two huge, yellow eyes perched on the top of the head blinked quickly before readjusting.
+It was like an electric shock that launched me forward—just as the water erupted and a 40-foot-long alligator sprung from the water.
+I couldn’t even scream as the giant mouth—*as big as I was*—snapped shut right where I had been a moment before.
+Two huge, yellow eyes perched on the top of the head blinked in succession before readjusting.

 I tore in a great breath and screamed at the top of my lungs before sprinting away.
 All breathing on the comms stopped.
-The ground trembled behind me.
 I held tight to the canister and threw the spade behind me without looking.
 One look in the rearview camera and all I saw was a maw and two huge, thick forelegs pinwheeling through the muck to get to me.
+The ground sympathetically vibrated with the creature’s bulk as it pursued me.

 I think Dr. Jameson discussed it once in a lecture.
+How teeth marks had been found on dinosaur bones—and that hissing monster was hot on my tail.
 A crocodilian large enough that it ate dinosaurs.
-6-7 tons.
-Teeth marks had been found on dinosaur bones that matched—and that hissing monster was hot on my tail.
+6-7 tonnes.

 I had a horrifying vision—the crocodile would leap forward with a tremendous hiss and the jaws would snap closed on a foot—then like all crocodilians it would drag me back to the water and spin around until my bone snapped, or even worse, swallow me whole.

-“Deinosuchus!”
-I screamed.
+I remembered the name Dr Jameson called it, and the pneumonic device that helped me remember. *Dino-sook-us* Deinosuchus.

 I sprinted into the brush, hoping that the increased cover would slow down the animal.
 I nearly ran into Cruz, whose eyes were wide with a mixture of delight and fear.
 “Run, stupid!”
 I slapped him on the back, and he sprinted after me.
 Branches snapped as the Deinosuchus barreled through the brush to us.
 Shrubbery and young trees were parted like the Red Sea, pushed aside as if by a mudslide.

-The radio was filled with chatter.
+I screamed the name over the comms. “*Deinosuchus!
+Deinosuchus in the water!*” The radio filled with chatter.

 “Deinosuchus?”